-Interested to know more about ADHD and neurofeedback?
-You know your child has ADHD, they are unfocused, can’t follow directions, and struggle with being distractible, but there's something about all this talk of medications that just doesn’t sit right with you.
+You know your child has ADHD (attention deficit hyperactivity disorder), they are unfocused, can’t follow directions, and struggle with being distractible, but there's something about all this talk of medications that just doesn’t sit right with you.
 As you review the list of possible side effects and your pediatrician talks about tweaking dosage, there's a feeling in your gut that just won't go away.

 Is your beautiful bundle of energy really going to spend the remainder of their life taking some high-priced chemical concoction?
 Is the only solution to controlling their emotional breakdowns, constant chatter, and random impulses contained in a plastic bottle chaining them to a regime of pills lest they suffer academically and socially?

-Isn't there a better way in reducing adhd symptoms?
+Isn't there a better way to reduce ADHD's primary symptoms?
 The answer is… YES!
-There are natural and safe ADHD treatments that can improve symptoms related to ADHD in children and ADHD in adults too.
+There are natural and safe ADHD treatments that can improve core symptoms related to ADHD in children and ADHD in adults too.

-Brain training and specifically, neurofeedback therapy, is a medication-free therapy that is non-invasive and has been shown to improve focus, attention and impulse control.
+Brain training and specifically, neurofeedback therapy, is a medication-free therapy that is non-invasive treatment of ADHD and has been shown to improve focus, attention and impulse control.

 The term ADHD refers to a chronic condition known as Attention-Deficit Hyperactivity Disorder.
 ADHD is more than just not being able to stay focused.
 ADHD is a complex neurological disorder comprising a combination of issues that may include difficulty sustaining attention, hyperactivity, impulsive behavior, as well as poor executive functioning.